Skip to Content

 Average temperature: 28 – 35 °C (82 – 95 °F)

 During the summer season in Kerala, the weather is hot and humid during the day and night.
-The height of summer in Kerala is between March and May.

-It’s very important to dress in lightweight, breathable clothing to keep yourself cool.
+You should dress in lightweight, breathable clothing to keep yourself cool.

-Because it’s so humid, you will feel very hot and sticky even after spending only a few minutes outdoors.
 Opt to wear cotton and linen fabric or garments labelled as sweat-wicking.
-You may need to get changed multiple times a day, so packing plenty of changes of clothes is also key.
+You may need to get changed multiple times a day, so packing plenty of clothes is key.

 In the summer, mountainous areas such as Munnar, Wayanad or Thekkady are slightly cooler.
 The temperature can drop to 20°C (68°F) in the mountains.

-Monsoon season: June to August
+Monsoon Season: June to September

 Average temperature: 20 – 30 °C (68 – 86 °F)